macka1000/OpenSkin-Designer/README.md

 * Added some entries to attribut-list like 'foregroundColors' 'options' 'pixmaps' and more
 * Added a option to enable showing full attribut-list
 * Autocomplete attribut list - max preview set to 15 instead of 5
+### 3.2.3.4 (29.03.2020) by Humax
+* Added render 'ChamaeleonRunningText'
+* If pixmap have a path without specified filename, take random image